Jan 22nd, 2020

 The Justice Centre filed a narrow appeal to the Saskatchewan Court of Appeal on the basis that the lower court should have issued a declaration that the City violated PARLA’s Charter freedom of expression.
 The City has cross-appealed against the costs order against it.

-“The demonstrable infringement of constitutional rights by government requires redress as vindication for a free citizenry, and as guidance and remonstrance to future government incursion,” stated Jay Cameron, Litigation Manager with the Justice Centre for Constitutional Freedoms.
+“The demonstrable infringement of constitutional rights by government requires redress as vindication for a free citizenry, and as guidance and remonstrance to future government incursion,” stated Jay Cameron, Litigation Director with the Justice Centre for Constitutional Freedoms.

 For more information, visit Active Cases: PARLA v.
 Prince Albert